davidupjohn/docs/docs/src/content/patterns.md

 #### Highlight

-A style component used to highlight a piece of text or a link on a page so it stands out.
+A style component is used to highlight a piece of text or a link on a page so it stands out.

 ![Screenshot from 2021-09-21 17-15-01](https://user-images.githubusercontent.com/3852805/134211927-f9dadb28-dded-4f83-a040-1c6fcdbdd2fd.png)